arvindkelvin/thinksecurity/architecture/wm_office365/Readme.md

 ## Purpose
 The audit log allows organization admins to quickly review the actions performed by members of your organization.
 It includes details such as who performed the action, what the action was, and when it was performed.

-Wazuh allows you to collect all the logs from Office 365 using its API through:
+thinkSECURITY allows you to collect all the logs from Office 365 using its API through:
 - Office365 module

 ## Sequence Diagram
-Sequence diagram shows the basic flow of Wazuh Office365 integration based on the configuration provided.
+Sequence diagram shows the basic flow of thinkSECURITY Office365 integration based on the configuration provided.
 Steps are:
 1. Setup the Office365 module based on the configuration information, set tenant_id, client_id, and client_secret or client_secret_path.
 2. Generate a request with configuration information to get access token.
 3. Generate a request to start a subscription for each content type.